1. When can I appeal?

 3. What happens next?

-The regulations unit will assess you appeal to see if youare within the grounds of the procedure and have provided sufficent supporting evidence.
+The Registry team will assess your appeal to see if you are within the grounds of the procedure and have provided sufficent supporting evidence.

 If it is then decided that you have a case for appeal, depending on your circumstances, it will be referred on for consideration at an Appeal Board or by the Chair’s action.
 You will be contacted and made aware of the timescales for these processes.

-If your appeal is rejected you will be given the reason for the decision and a Completion of Procedures letter will be issued.
-The decision will be deemed final and matter regarded as closed.
+If your appeal is rejected you will be given the reason for the decision and information regarding Review Stage 2.
+If the Review Stage 2 is rejected, then a Completion of Precedures (COP) letter is issued.
+The decision will be deemed final and the matter regarded as closed.

 Office of the Independent Adjudicator (OIA)